4zida/4zcookbook/README.md

   - Step by step instructions
 - Add loading and error states
 - Make it mobile responsive
-- Implement proper metadata for SEO
+- Implement proper metadata for SEO using Next.js Head component

 **Advanced Tasks:**